Additional Information you need to know when purchasing a puppy from LoEll’s Standard Poodles:

 We require a NONREFUNDABLE but transferable (to the next available litter, after that, it is a forfeit) deposit of $500 to hold the puppy of your choosing.
-We only take wire transfers, cash, Zelle, PayPal friends and family, or money orders for deposits and final payments.
-We will NOT accept checks.
+We only take wire transfers, cash, Zelle, Venmo, CashApp, or money orders for deposits and final payments.
+We will NOT accept PayPal or a personal check.
 The puppy will not leave us until paid in full!
 We also see that you read our contract/health guarantee prior to placing a deposit.
 You must place a deposit to hold your puppy!
 We do not hold without deposits.
 Again, deposits are NONREFUNDABLE.
 We are not a savings account for individuals, any money paid towards puppies are then put back into the care of said puppies.
 Deposits are nonrefundable whether you sent it 1 hour, 1 day, or 1 year ago, so please keep that in mind prior to placing any money down.
 Be 100% sure you are committed to this puppy or upcoming litter.
 If you have chosen a puppy and cannot take him/her for any reason, the deposit is forfeited.
 The only time a transfer is applied is if you place a deposit on an unborn litter and there is not a color or gender you want.
 If there is the color/gender you want and you decide to pass, the deposit is also forfeited.

 We also do not accept deposits on puppies 8 weeks or older, only payment in full.